Trump calls off Florida segment of GOP National Convention

-WASHINGTON – President Donald Trump's hopes to salvage a four-night celebration for his reelection campaign have been thwarted by spiking coronavirus cases across the Sun Belt, with the president announcing Thursday that he was calling off the public events of the Republican National Convention scheduled to be held in Florida.
+WASHINGTON – Bowing to the coronavirus threat, President Donald Trump has scrapped plans for a four-night Republican National Convention celebration in Florida that had been set to draw more than 10,000 people to a pandemic hot spot to mark his renomination.

-Trump had already moved the convention from North Carolina and dramatically scaled back its programming and attendance in Jacksonville in an effort to keep it on track.
-But the nights of ‘infomercial" programming and parties appeared to be both a health and political risk to Trump and his advisers, who feared that going forward with the event, set to draw more than 10,000 people, would ultimately backfire on the president.
+Trump had already moved the convention’s public events out of North Carolina because of virus concerns.
+But the spiking virus shifted to the South, too, and the planned gathering in Jacksonville increasingly appeared to be both a health and political risk.
+Trump and his advisers feared that going forward with big parties and “infomercial” programming in Florida would ultimately backfire on the president.

-“It’s a different world, and it will be for a little while,” Trump said, explaining his decision during one of his newly resuscitated White House briefings on the coronavirus.
+“It’s a different world, and it will be for a little while,” Trump said, explaining his decision at a Thursday White House coronavirus briefing.
 “To have a big convention is not the right time.”

+Trump had decided last month to shift the ceremonial portions of the GOP convention to Florida because of a dispute with North Carolina’s Democratic leaders over holding an indoor gathering with throngs of supporters taking a pass on face masks.

-Trump's plans for the Florida convention were scaled back almost as quickly as the move was announced, as virus cases spiked in Florida and much of the country over the last month.
+But his plans for a grand gathering in Florida starting shrinking almost as quickly as the move was announced, as virus cases spiked in the state and other parts of the country.

-Trump said he would deliver an acceptance speech in an alternate form, potentially online.
+Trump said he plans to deliver his nomination acceptance speech in an alternate form still to be determined — perhaps online.
+Trump campaign manager Bill Stepien said the campaign will still “provide exciting, informative, and enthusiastic programming so Republicans can celebrate the re-nomination of President Trump and Vice President Pence.”

 Trump said thousands of his supporters and delegates wanted to attend the events in Florida, but “I just felt it was wrong" to gather them in a virus hot spot.
 Some of them would have faced quarantine requirements when they returned to their home states from the convention.